 But what about your website?
-Will it be secure in 2018, too?
+Will it be secure this year, too?

 You’ve probably noticed that some website URLs begin with “https,” while others begin with “http.”
 The first shows that the website has been protected by an “SSL” (Secure Sockets Layer) certificate, while the second proves that it has not.

 SSL makes a website more secure (the “s” in “https”) by providing encryption, and verifying the identity of the domain.
 Encryption is like having an envelope around a letter, protecting the data inside from prying eyes, while identity verification is like an ID card, showing customers that the website really does belong to your company.